-3. Gol requested the Multilateral Development Banks (MDBs) to assist the implementation of 29.142 km line connecting Chennai Mofussil Bus Terminal (CMBT) to Okkiyam Thoraipakkam Metro (Ok.
-Tho) including 28 stations (CMBT and Ok.
-Tho stations are not included in the 28 stations per the detailed design consultant).
-This section (Balance C5) forms part of Chennai Metro Rail Corridor 5 sharing 4 stations in common with Corridor 4, allowing interchange with Corridor 3, Corridor 1 and Corridor 2 of Phase I Metro and MRTS and connecting with suburban railway system.
-Remaining section of the Corridor 5 from Madhavaram to CMBT which is being financed by Japan International Cooperation Agency (JICA) constitutes one of the Associated Facilities to Balance C5.
+3. Gol requested the Multilateral Development Banks2 (MDBs) to assist the implementation of 23 elevated metro stations and viaducts of approximately 30.002 km length, between CMBT Metro Station (excluded) to Sholinganallur Metro Station (excluded).
+This section Chennai Mofussil Bus Terminus (CMBT) to Sholinganallur hereafter referred as Balance Corridor 5 (BC5).
+This section forms part of Chennai Metro Rail Corridor 5 sharing 4 stations (namely Alwar Thirunagar, Valasaravakkam, Karambakkam and Alapakkam) in common with Corridor 4; allowing interchange with Corridor 3, Corridor 1 and Corridor 2 of Phase I Metro, MRTS and connecting with suburban railway system.
+Remaining section of the Corridor 5 from Madhavaram to CMBT which is being financed by Japan International Cooperation Agency (JICA) constitutes one of the Associated Facilities to Balance Corridor 5.

-4. The capital cost of Balance C5 including taxes and duties for December 2018 is estimated at USD 1,037 million, USD 107.51 million as compensation for land and structures, and Resettlement & Rehabilitation (R&R).
-It is estimated that project will be implemented over a period of 53 months from the date of award of civil works.
+4. The capital cost of Balance C5 including taxes and duties (as on December 2018) is estimated at USD 1,037 million, USD 107.51 million as compensation for land and structures, and Resettlement & Rehabilitation (R&R).
+It is estimated that the project will be implemented over a period of 53 months from the date of award of civil works.
 CMRL will take full responsibility of the implementation of Corridor 5.

-5. As per provisions of the EIA Notification 2006 and its subsequent amendments by the Ministry of Environment, Forests and Climate Change (MoEF&CC), Metro Rail Projects are exempted from requirements of Environmental Clearance (EC).
-However, as the alignment passes through Nanmangalam Reserved Forest between Velakallu and Medavakkam Koot Road, the forest clearance of alienation of forest land to non-forest use will be required.
-Tree felling permission is required only for Private forest, hill area or sandalwood trees: therefore separate permission not required for the Balance C5.
+5. As per provisions of the EIA Notification 2006 and its subsequent amendments by the Ministry of Environment, Forests and Climate Change (MoEF&CC), Railways and Metro Rail Projects are exempted from requirements of Environmental Clearance (EC).
+However, as the alignment passes through Nanmangalam Reserved Forest (RF) between Velakallu and Medavakkam 1 (formerly Medavakkam Koot Road), the forest clearance (FC) of alienation of forest land to non-forest use is required and has been obtained (copy enclosed in Annexure-13).
+Further, the requisite tree felling permissions have been obtained from the respective District Green Committee (DGC) prior to felling of trees under the Project.

-6. As per MDBs' Environmental and Social Policies, this project has been categorized as 'A' due to the significant impacts anticipated.
-Environmental impact assessment (EIA) was conducted accordingly.
-The EIA report comprising baseline data on existing conditions of physical, ambient and ecological environment, together with the identified and anticipated environmental impacts and proposed mitigation measures, has been prepared in accordance with Gol's legislative framework and MDBs' policies.
+6. As per MDBs' Environmental and Social Policies3, this project has been categorized as 'A' (for environmental safeguards) due to the significant impacts anticipated and remains Category A. The environmental impact assessment (EIA) was conducted accordingly in

-&lt;sup>1 Indian National Census, the Census Organization of India, 2011.
+1 Indian National Census, the Census Organization of India, 2011.Based on the Second Master